transparency

 traffic

-I use GoatCounter for simple, privacy-friendly analytics for this site and my other sites.
-All my site analytics are fully transparent and available here.
+I use Umami for simple, privacy-friendly analytics for this site and my other sites.

 followers & listeners